CharmCharm93/movie-app/README.md

 User Stories
-Users can see many movies layout on the website - done Users can see paginate through all movies from the database -done Users can see the detail of one single movie in a separate page, then select a movie from the list Users can see information about the movie (authors, description, title, genres …) Users can see filter UI and can filter movies by genres -done Users can see search UI and can search movies in the database by keyword
+Users can see many movies layout on the website - done Users can see paginate through all movies from the database -done Users can see the detail of one single movie in a separate page - done - then select a movie from the list >?
+Users can see information about the movie (authors, description, title, genres …) Users can see filter UI and can filter movies by genres -done Users can see search UI and can search movies in the database by keyword